turingschool-examples/rack_server/README.md

 ## But First...
 Testing!

 At this point, you've had an opportunity to test applications that you've built in the terminal without any concern for how someone would interact with them using a mouse.
 Today that changes.
 So, what do we want to test on a webpage?
 We want to make sure that when we visit a page we see the content we expect, when we click on a link it takes us where we expect, when we fill out a form and hit submit it creates a new record, and when we delete something it actually deletes from our database.
 Where do we get all of this?
-Capybara.
+Feature testing with Capybara.

 We're going to do a little bit of testing setup before we start coding out our server.
-It's going to take us awhile to even have a failing test, let alone a passing one.
-Let's start by laying out some directories.
+It's going to take us a while to build an operational failing test, let alone a passing one.
+Let's start by building some base directories and files.

 ### Setting Up

-In your Terminal, move to the directory where you'd like to store your application and enter the following:
+In your Terminal, move to the directory where you'd like to store your application (a directory in and of itself) and enter the following:

 ```
 $ mkdir personal_site